songlab-cal/tape-neurips2019/README.md

 ## Citation Guidelines

 If you find TAPE useful, please cite our corresponding paper.
 Additionally, __anyone using the datasets provided in TAPE must describe and cite all dataset components they use__.
-Producing these data is time and resource intensive, and we insist this be recognized by all TAPE users!
+Producing these data is time and resource intensive, and we insist this be recognized by all TAPE users.
 For convenience,`data_refs.bib` contains all necessary citations.
 We also provide each individual citation below.

 __Pfam (Pretraining):__
 ```